Understanding Pap Smear Abnormalities in NJ

 Feminine Hygiene Products

-What to Expect During a Pap Test
+What to Expect During a Pap Test in NJ

 A Pap smear isn’t too different from a pelvic exam.
 It is performed in your doctor’s office and only takes a few minutes.
 You will lie on the table with your feet in the stirrups, and your doctor will gently insert a speculum into your vagina.
 This instrument holds the walls of your vagina apart, making it easy for your doctor to see your cervix.
 Your doctor will then take samples of your cervical cells.
 These cells will be sent to a laboratory for testing.